 The Thomas E. (Tem) McElroy, Jr. Scholarship Fund

 The Thomas E. (Tem) McElroy, Jr. Scholarship will be awarded to a Byrd High School senior who chooses to study science and engineering in college with excellent academic record, leadership skills and community involvement.
 Please apply using the Scholarship Portal.

 The George Thurman Norton and Sue Annie Tinsley Norton Memorial Fund

 The George Thurman Norton and Sue Annie Tinsley Norton Memorial Fund was established in 1998 by James A. (Dolph) Norton and Fay-Tyler Norton (Mrs. James A.) to recognize and encourage the further education of graduates of Haynesville High School in Claiborne Parish.
 From among prospective graduates of Haynesville High School, the recipient should be the student whose educational achievements and community citizenship most warrant recognition the year of the award.
 The graduate should be exemplary for study accomplishments and community service.
 This is not a renewable award.
-To apply: Contact the Haynesville High School counselor.
+Please apply using the Scholarship Portal.